hyperledger-labs/splice/docs/src/app_dev/splice_app_apis/index.rst

 Authentication
 --------------

-Accessing CN App APIs requires a JWT of the form:
+Accessing Splice App APIs requires a JWT of the form:

 .. code-block:: json